Skip to content

 bash

-# Full dev mode (all packages with hot reload)
+# Full dev mode (all packages with watch rebuild)

 pnpm dev